sudoker0/sudoker0/README.md

 I have a lot of project hosted on my main website and my GitHub account, so be sure to check them out

-If you like what I do, consider donating cryptocurrency to me (i'm a student, and a bit of money can really help me)
+If you like what I do, consider donating cryptocurrency to me (i'm currently a student, so a bit of money can really help me)

 Monero: `49mnbNT8H2iZBNKhoVvvuxe1hVDMtB3bq7AHjcJBXq6BQAEiVK56anEcT1nhfRscPUM6mWC7pjCR5XZLFkHJGZ5PTsfWkWq`